 See All Destinations

-Adults Only, Luxury Included Vacation, Includes all meals, premium spirits, activities and more, Save up to 65%, Up to $1,000 Instant Air Credit, Ask about Sandals WeddingMoons and FREE nights
+South Seas Premium with Soaking Tub, Adults Only, Luxury Included Vacation, Includes all meals, premium spirits, activities and more, Save up to 65%, Up to $1,000 Instant Air Credit, Ask about Sandals WeddingMoons and one FREE night

 An exotic, unspoiled hideaway, Sandals LaSource Grenada offers guests a romantic, authentic Caribbean vacation where everything is included.